iricigor/PS-azmi/README.md

 ### Prepare the environment

+If you need more info, take a look at [environment setup](./docs/azmiEnvironmentSetup.md) page.
-You can assign access in two ways:
+Briefly, you can assign access in two ways:

 1) System Assigned Managed Identity -
 On target resource, just assign access to your VM.
 More info [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/tutorial-linux-vm-access-arm).